lpereira/lwan/README.md

 This will generate a few binaries:

  - `src/bin/lwan/lwan`: The main Lwan executable.
 May be executed with `--help` for guidance.
- - `src/bin/testrunner/testrunner`: Contains code to execute the test suite.
+ - `src/bin/testrunner/testrunner`: Contains code to execute the test suite (`src/scripts/testsuite.py`).
  - `src/samples/freegeoip/freegeoip`: [FreeGeoIP sample implementation](https://freegeoip.lwan.ws).
 Requires SQLite.
  - `src/samples/techempower/techempower`: Code for the TechEmpower Web Framework benchmark.
 Requires SQLite and MySQL libraries.
  - `src/samples/clock/clock`: [Clock sample](https://time.lwan.ws).
 Generates a GIF file that always shows the local time.
  - `src/bin/tools/mimegen`: Builds the extension-MIME type table.
-Used during build process.
+Used during the build process.
  - `src/bin/tools/bin2hex`: Generates a C file from a binary file, suitable for use with #include.
+Used during the build process.
  - `src/bin/tools/configdump`: Dumps a configuration file using the configuration reader API.
+Used for testing.
  - `src/bin/tools/weighttp`: Rewrite of the `weighttp` HTTP benchmarking tool.
+ - `src/bin/tools/statuslookupgen`: Generates a perfect hash table for HTTP status codes and their descriptions.
+Used during the build process.

 #### Remarks